-By default, Pressbooks prohibits the use of iframes from most third-party media sources in order to prevent malicious users from embedding harmful content inside of a book.
-However, Pressbooks Network Managers can whitelist iframes from media sources that they trust.
+By default, Pressbooks prohibits the use of iframes from most third-party media sources to prevent malicious users from embedding harmful content inside of a book.
+However, Pressbooks Network Managers can add trusted domains to a whitelist, allowing users to embed iframes from these external sites to their books.
 This chapter will cover:

-Until a media source is whitelisted, no user with permissions lower than Network Manager can embed that content into their Pressbooks books using the iframe embed code.
+Until a media source is whitelisted, no user with permissions lower than Network Manager can embed that content into their Pressbooks books using an iframe embed code.
 However, Network Managers can whitelist an iframe source at any time from their Network Admin Dashboard.
-Follow these steps:
+More detailed instructions for doing so can be found here.

 - Navigate to the Pressbooks Network Admin Dashboard

-- From the left sidebar menu, select Settings > Sharing & Privacy
+- From the left sidebar menu, select Settings > Network Options

-- Paste in the domain or path that you intend to whitelist into the Iframe Whitelist form
+- Select the ‘Network Defaults’ tab and paste in the domain or path that you intend to whitelist into the Iframe Whitelist form.
+Guidelines for the expected input format are included below the input field.

 - Click Save Changes